 In the delta of the Mississippi River, where Robert Johnson was born, they said that if an aspiring bluesman waited by the side of a deserted country crossroads in the dark of a moonless night, then Satan himself might come and tune his guitar, sealing a pact for the bluesman's soul and guaranteeing a lifetime of easy money, women, and fame.
 They said that Robert Johnson must have waited by the crossroads and gotten his guitar fine-tuned.

 Not much is known about Johnson other then after the death of his wife in 1930 he decided to become a bluesman.
 Wandering around the Delta in 1933, he met Son House and Willie Brown.
-When they heard him play on the guitar startled them.
+What they heard him play on the guitar startled them.
 In an amazingly short time, Johnson had turned into a blues guitar master, hence the myth that he made a deal with the Devil.

 Blind Lemon Jefferson